What Is Teens 4 Change (T4C)?

 What do you do as a T4C Board Member?

-As a T4C board member you learn about philanthropy and current issues facing young people in Allegheny County.
+As a T4C board member you learn about philanthropy and current issues facing young people.
 You reach out to youth in the community and encourage them to plan a project and apply for T4C grant money to carry it out.

 Then, you review proposed project ideas and make decisions as a group about which project(s) receive the T4C grant.
 We award $7,000 in grants of various sizes to projects that impact youth.

 Participation in this program helps you develop important leadership skills, learn about inequalities facing youth, and learn new skills such as planning meetings, outreach and public speaking, organizing programs, proposal evaluation and group decision-making.

 Who can apply?